 La Crosse Veterinary Clinic has a team of certified veterinary technicians, supervisors, veterinary assistants, and receptionists to assist our veterinarians with their day-to-day tasks.
 Our team is dedicated to your pet’s well-being and helping them down the road to wellness.
-If you would like to make an appointment with one of our staff members, contact us today!
+If you would like to make an appointment with one of our staff members, call us at (608) 781-3466 or use the online form today!

 Tristene Mikel Office Manager

 Tristene joined the team in 2004.
 As an IT supervisor and skilled multi-tasker, she loves being able to organize and supervise different areas of the clinic.
 She also enjoys the various experiences that come with each new day.
 Tristene is married with three children, several chickens, ducks, two dogs, and two cats.
 Outside of the clinic, she enjoys camping, geocaching, hiking, swimming, and working around her house.
 Tristene and one of her daughter's have a personal goal to hike the Ice Age Trail over the next few years-all 1,200 miles!
 Her love of the outdoors extends to wild animals as well; wolves are her favorite animals due to their powerful, intelligent, and resourceful nature.

 Krissy began working as a CVT at our clinic in 2009 after earning her associate’s degree in veterinary technology from Madison Area Technical College.
 One of the things she enjoys most about her position is seeing the love and dedication that pet owners have for their pet family members and being able to make a difference for them.
 Her own love for animals and the medical aspect of pet care is what led to her position at the clinic.
 Although she has had many notable experiences with animals, one of her most memorable was actually with a horse, riding on the beaches in Jamaica.
 Krissy is married with a daughter, son, a dog, and two cats.
 She spends her free time with family and friends and being active.